-Books I and II Scheduled to be available Summer/Fall of 2017 on Itunes, Kindle, and more
+Books I and II Scheduled to be available in 2018 on Itunes, Kindle, and more

 In our bustling daily lives, mindfulness often fall by the wayside.
 With our unrelenting mountain of responsibilities and commitments, we find ourselves too busy to accommodate an acceptable amount of mental and physical fitness.
 We choose to fully participate in contemporary civilization, which for most of us means being perpetually time-poor, our hours filled with endless (and too often unnecessary) tasks that divert our attention from meditation practice and physical fitness—two things that are essential to our self-enrichment.
 Instead of setting aside a sliver of time each day to focus on our well-being, we remain distracted by all sort of stimuli which fail to ultimately make us happier or healthier.